quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Table: Large structural variants overlapping protein-coding genes in the mutator locus on chromosome 6 All coordinates are with respect to GRCm39/mm39. {#tbl:sv-overlap tag="supplement 2"}

-## Acknowledgments

-We thank Robert W. Williams (University of Tennessee Health Sciences Center) and Don F. Conrad (Oregon Health & Science University) for very helpful comments and feedback on a draft of this manuscript.

 ## References {.page_break_before}